tessercat/daoistic-book/book.md

 Hardship comes from taking it easy, greatness comes from humility.

-So the wise end up not doing big jobs, so they can get big jobs done.
+So the wise end up not doing big jobs so they can get big jobs done.

 An easy promise